ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The fact that an Attester role is composed of several types of environments that can be nested or staged adds complexity to the architectural layout of how an Attester -- in itself -- is composed and therefore has to conduct the Claims collection in order to create believable Attestation Evidence.
-This complexity is independent of the concept defined by Composite Devices.
-Composite Attesters are inherently composed of multiple nested environments.
 The following example is intended to illustrate this composition:

 A very common example is elaborated on to illustrate Layered Attestation.